ColeSwinford/Funky-Monkey-Friday-Bot/README.md

 # Funky-Monkey-Friday-Bot
-## Note: Currently experiencing hosting reliability issues, will be moving to a dedicated Raspberry Pi soon
+## Note: Currently experiencing hosting reliability issues, will be moved to dedicated hosting as soon as possible.

 An open-source, configurable Discord bot that alerts your server when it's Funky Monkey Friday!